 September 16, 23, 30 and October 7, 2026 • 7:00–8:00 p.m.

-Join FAME’s Education Affordability and Financial Wellness Counselor, Maire Pelletier, for a four‑part discussion of Buy What You Love Without Going Broke by Jen Smith and Jill Sirianni.
-Learn practical, values‑based strategies to curb impulse spending, manage debt, and focus on what matters most.
+Join FAME’s Education Affordability and Financial Wellness Counselor, Maire Pelletier, for a four-part discussion of Buy What You Love Without Going Broke by Jen Smith and Jill Sirianni.
+Discover practical, values-based approaches to spending, saving, and managing debt that can help reduce financial stress and create opportunities invest in your future education and career advancement.
 Participants must attend all sessions and purchase their own copy of the book.
 For general education purposes only.

 Yes, You Can Save for College (and Still Get Financial Aid)